canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Projects names should be bilingual but repositories names can be unilingual or use acronyms.

-### Security Considerations

-* Use 2 factor authentication (2FA) to secure accounts.
-* Signed and hashed commits

 ## Add Mandatory Files

 Before publishing, source code must include the following file to be considered as open source:

-* a `LICENCE` (see [Select Open Source Software Licence](#select-open-source-software-licence)) file containing a copy of the licence under under which the source code is released;
+- a `LICENCE` (see [Select Open Source Software Licence](#select-open-source-software-licence)) file containing a copy of the licence under under which the source code is released;

 By default, such a project would only be released under the Crown Copyright.

 Additionally, the following are highly recommended as best practice:

-* a `README.md` file providing bilingual information about the project, how to use it and general documentation.
+- a `README.md` file providing bilingual information about the project, how to use it and general documentation.
-* a `CONTRIBUTING.md` file explaining how to contribute to the project.
+- a `CONTRIBUTING.md` file explaining how to contribute to the project.
-* a `SECURITY.md` file explaining security policy as well as procedures for reporting security vulnerabilities.
+- a `SECURITY.md` file explaining security policy as well as procedures for reporting security vulnerabilities.

 Examples of these files are available in the [Template Repository](https://github.com/canada-ca/template-gabarit).

 ## Publishing a Legacy Application

 Publishing a legacy application can seem like a lot of work but it is feasible and actually a good investment if the application will continue to be used in the future.
-In order to do so, you should review and clean up your code base for Personnally Identifiable Information, secret keys, etc. (See Whitepaper)
-Similarly, documentation could be improved during the release project to help increase community contributions.
+Documentation could be improved during the release project to help increase community contributions.

 Additionally, releasing a legacy application may lead to reuse and increase in development contributions from interested parties.
 It may revive the active development of the application, providing it with enhanced features and bug fixes.